sds-192-intro-fall22/MP3/README.md

 3. **Very Important**: Read Factors to Consider [memo] (https://www.epa.gov/system/files/documents/2022-02/factorstoconsider_approved-by-opa_1.25.22-copy.pdf)

 4. Review the [data documentation](https://www.epa.gov/system/files/documents/2021-10/tri-basic-data-file-documentation-ry2020_100721.pdf).
 Specifically, the data dictionary for this dataset spans pages 5-18.
-To help you make sense of this data, I will note that the unit of observation in this dataset is a certain chemical release at a particular facility.
-If a facility reports on more than one chemical, that facility will appear multiple times in the dataset (once for each chemical reported).
-This means both the facility ID and the chemical ID are needed to uniquely identify each row.

 > **It will be important for you to know that the CRS for TRI data is 4269.**